serverless/serverless/docs/guides/dashboard/README.md

 ```

-You must deploy your Service to have it show in the Dashboard with the following configuration in your YAML file.
+You must deploy your Service with the above configuration in your YAML file to have it show in the Dashboard.
 Run `serverless deploy` to do this.

-By default, Deployment history and Observability will be set up automatically.
-To enable Observability, Serverless Framework will automatically create an AWS IAM Role within the AWS account you deployed to, giving Serverless Inc permission to AWS Cloudwatch and more.
+The Serverless Framework will automatically create an AWS IAM Role within the AWS account you deployed to, giving Serverless Inc permission to AWS Cloudwatch and more.
 [You can transparently see the permissions this role requires in Github](https://github.com/serverless/console/blob/main/instrumentation/aws/iam-role-cfn-template.yaml).
+By default, Deployment history will be set up automatically.